WHAT IS ASHTANGA YOGA?

 No matter what Yoga you choose to study they all have health and wellness benefits.

 In Ashtanga Yoga, the practice of the Vinyasa in between the poses increases your body temperature and keeps the blood flow moving.
 Thus, cleansing and purifying your body from toxins.
-It aids flexibility as your joints are warm from the contant flow of movement.
+It aids flexibility as your joints are warm from the constant flow of movement.
 Also increases your concentration levels as you focus on the breath and the motion of the moves.

 Yoga can lessen chronic pain, such as low back pain, arthritis, headaches and carpal tunnel syndrome.
 Lower blood pressure and reduce insomnia.
 Just to name a few…